Easy Sous Vide Chicken Thighs. I use modernist cooking techniques for an easy weeknight chicken dinner (after a few hours of sous vide cooking).

 - 8 chicken thighs

-- Juices from the sous vide bag, strained through the coffee filter or a fine mesh strainer
+- Juices from the sous vide bag, strained through a coffee filter or a fine mesh strainer

 - 1 sprig rosemary

-Sprinkle the chicken thighs with salt and pepper.
-Put the thighs in a single layer in a large (gallon/3.8 liter) vacuum bag, and seal.
+- Sous Vide the chicken thighs at 176°F for 4 to 8 hours: Sprinkle the chicken thighs with 1 teaspoon of fine sea salt and ½ teaspoon of fresh ground black pepper.
+Seal the chicken thighs in a single layer in a large (gallon/3.8 liter) vacuum bag.
 (You can freeze the thighs at this point for up to six months.)
 Sous vide at 176°F/80°C for 4 to 8 hours.
 (Go for at least 6 hours if the chicken thighs are frozen.)

-As soon as the chicken thighs come out of the pan, add the garlic slivers to the pan and cook until they are fragrant and starting to brown around the edges, about 1 minute.
-Pour in the wine and scrape any browned bits from the bottom of the pan.
-Add the strained juices and the sprig of thyme and rosemary to the pan.
+- Make a pan sauce: Add the garlic slivers to the pan and cook until you smell garlic and they are just starting to brown around the edges, about 1 minute.
+Immediately pour in the wine and scrape any browned bits of chicken loose from the bottom of the pan.
+Pour in the strained juices and add the sprigs of thyme and rosemary.
 Increase the heat to high and simmer until the juices reduce by half, about five minutes.

 Questions?
 Other ideas?
 Leave them in the comments section below.